scm-manager/scm-manager/docs/en/user/admin/plugins.md

 Now you can install myCloudogu plugins like basic plugins.
 ![Plugin-center connected with myCloudogu](assets/administration-plugin-center-connected.png) Only one user with appropriate permissions needs to connect a single instance with myCloudogu.
 The myCloudogu plugins may than be installed by every user with suitable permissions.
-You can always sever the connection in the plugin center settings in global settings of your instance.
+You can always sever the connection in the plugin center section of the global settings.

 #### What is myCloudogu and why should you create an account?
 myCloudogu is not only the home of the SCM-Manager community.
 You can connect to other users, get help and express feature requests in the forum.